Aktiia Bracelet

 Accuracy AssessmentRecommendationBasis

-BP Medaval ★★ Recommendation Recent clinical validation; recent protocol
+BP Medaval Recommendation Recent clinical validation; older protocol

 Validation Publications: